 According to the International Service for the Acquisition of Agri-Biotech Applications (ISAAA), a non-profit pro-biotech organisation, genetically modified (GM) cotton accounted for 64% of cotton grown in 2016.

-If a company does not source 100% organic cotton or 100% Fairtrade cotton it lost half a mark under Ethical Consumer’s Pollution & Toxics and Controversial Technologies categories.
+If a company does not source 100% organic cotton or 100% Fairtrade cotton it loses half a mark under Ethical Consumer’s Pollution & Toxics and Controversial Technologies categories.